jnozzi/cocoadev.com/markdown/RunLoop.md

 -SF
 ----

-My documentation says: *The current thread's run loop runs in the default mode until the run loop is stopped with General/CFRunLoopStop or all the sources and timers are removed from the default run loop mode.* But it does not seem to be true.
+My documentation says: *The current thread's run loop runs in the default mode until the run loop is stopped with CFRunLoopStop or all the sources and timers are removed from the default run loop mode.* But it does not seem to be true.

 Does anyone know any way to terminate a running/waiting run loop?